Tinder Is Becoming A Major Political Player

 Advertisement

 The volunteers that loaned their profiles out for the experiment could stop the bot and speak to the match at any time, and the Times found that they often did.
-The volunteers actually spent hours trying to convince their would-be matches to vote a certain way and the Times realised that it had mobilised a huge number of people using a platform nobody had considered.
+The volunteers actually spent hours trying to convince their would-be matches to vote a certain way and the Times realized that it had mobilized a huge number of people using a platform nobody had considered.

 This means that Tinder could make a huge difference in upcoming U.S. elections.
 The Times notes that the app is a place where people are comfortable sharing just about anything, so the taboo of talking about politics doesn't seem to exist.
 If Britain's young voters were enthusiastic enough to take over political debates from a chatty robot, there's no telling how powerful the platform could be for American voters looking to make a change.